snapodds/sdk-ios/README.md

 In order to snap a TV image and search for Sport event, you need to create and present an instance of **SnapViewController**.
 You can customize the snap settings by configured the **SnapConfiguration** you pass to the initializer.
 The **SnapscreenSnapDelegate** will receive a callback once a sport event was successfully snapped.

 It is recommended that you present the SnapViewController in a UINavigationController.

+It is also recommended to present and limit the UINavigationController containing a SnapViewController be limited to portrait orientation.

 Additionally you need to configure the cancel navigation item if you want to provide the user with the option to cancel the Snap.